Lily Tien

 Lily Tien (田麗; born 30 April 1967) is a Taiwanese actress.
 She was named the Best Actress at the 2002 Golden Bell Awards.

 In a 2016 interview with Apple Daily, Tien denounced model Lin Chi-ling for allegedly supporting the Taiwan independence movement, reiterating accusations she had made on social media.
-Noting that her family supporting Taiwan's Democratic Progressive Party, she called for Lin to openly denounce Taiwanese independence.
+Noting that her family supporting Taiwan's Democratic Progressive Party, she called for Lin to openly denounce Taiwan independence.